Rhizi/rhizi/README.md

 - Python dependencies as described in `requirements.txt`

 Client
-- currently bundled, see package.json TODO note.
+- currently bundled, but listed in bower.json

 For rebuilding client css from scss saource files you will need:
 - sass (scss tool)